 City of Sydney Pools

-City of Sydney operates six world-class aquatic leisure centres offering quality and affordable swimming lessons for children from 6 months old.
-Their classes are fun and informative and will establish a great foundation for little swimmers.
+City Of Sydney operates five world-class aquatic leisure centres, offering quality, affordable swimming lessons for children from 6 months old.
+Their classes are fun and informative, and will establish an excellent foundation for little swimmers.

-You can take your pick from Prince Alfred Park Pool in Surry Hills, Ian Thorpe Aquatic Centre in Ultimo, Andrew Boy Charlton Pool at The Domain, Victoria Park Pool in Camperdown, Cook + Phillip Park Pool in Sydney City and the brand new Gunyama Park Aquatic and Recreation Centre in Zetland.
+You can take your pick from Prince Alfred Park Pool in Surry Hills, Ian Thorpe Aquatic Centre in Ultimo, Andrew Boy Charlton Pool at The Domain, Cook + Phillip Park Pool in Sydney City and Gunyama Park Aquatic and Recreation Centre in Zetland.

 Ultimate Sydney Indoor Play Centre